Graphic: B360 arrival rfds Brisbane

 “The delivery of these vital services will be enhanced by the acquisition of our new aircraft.”

-RFDS (Queensland Section) Executive General Manager Aviation and Logistics Glyn Butchard said the Beechcraft King Air 360 aircraft featured technology advances including improved performance and efficiency, as well as enhancements to patient comfort.
+RFDS (Queensland Section) Executive General Manager Aviation and Logistics Glyn Butchard said the Beechcraft King Air 360 aircraft featured technology advances that would improve performance and efficiency, as well as enhancements to patient comfort.

 “Synthetic vision and autothrottle provide an additional level of safety, reduces pilot workload and increases situational awareness, while the upgraded engines, five bladed composite propellers and anti-skid braking system will provide better performance allowing operations into shorter runways,” he said.